kubevirt/community/design-proposals/VM-cloning.md

     * Things are pretty easy thanks to CDI's [smart-cloning](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/smart-clone.md).
 With smart cloning we can simply reference the existing DVs to smart-clone them.
 Smart cloning is supported only for offline usage, therefore it is a current limitation for VM cloning.
+      * CDI would have to be installed on the cluster in order to clone disks and volumes.
     *  Everything that is backed by a container-disk can be copied very easily, that includes CDRoms, ephemeral disks, etc.
     * Since secrets and config-maps are namespace scoped, if the VM is cloned to the same namespace it's no problem to reference the same secret / config-maps in the new VM.
 This ia a reason for limiting the clone to be at the same namespace.
+    * Host disks will not be supported.

 * Network:
   * The only important thing is the MAC address which needs to either be deleted or changed (a MAC address would be